debrid/wiki-old/riven.md

 ## Key Features

+🔍 **Automated Content Discovery**
+- Integrates with services like Overseerr, Mdblist, and Trakt
-- Automated media discovery and download through multiple sources
+- Finds new media based on your preferences and watchlists

+⬇️ **Efficient Downloads**
-- Integration with various Download Services for high-speed downloads
+- Uses Real-Debrid for high-speed downloads
+- Supports multiple download services

+🎬 **Smart Media Management**
+- Creates an organized media library using symlinks
-- Seamless media server library management
+- Automatically updates your media server with new content

-- Support for various third-party services for content curation
-- Efficient symlink-based file management
+🔧 **Flexible Configuration**
+- Customizable quality preferences
+- Fine-tune your media organization structure

+🌐 **User-Friendly Web Interface**
+- Easy-to-use dashboard for managing your media
+- Monitor downloads and library status

+🔒 **Privacy-Focused**
+- No personal data stored or shared
+- Self-hosted option for complete control

 ## Main Components and Their Roles